s-saisw/readingSummary/speedReading.md

 - The policy reduces labor supply but there is no impact on disposable income &larr; labor earnings are compensated by leave benefits.
 There are effects only in the short run.
 - The policy increases the educational outcome of the older child but not the younger one. &rarr; birth spacing literature

-### Doleac et al. (2020), JLE - Hidden criminal histories & statistical discrimination
+### Doleac et al. (2020), JLE - Hidden criminal histories & statistical discrimination :fire:
 - Ban the Box (BTB) policy prevents employers asking job applicants' criminal records.
 However, this policy may increase statistical discrimination against certain demographic groups.
 - What is the impact of BTB policy on probability of employment?
 - This paper employs the timing and adoption of BTB policy as source of exogenous variation.